 The signage highlights the significance of the area, its history and identifies some of the flora and fauna that can be found within the Reserve.

-Easy to read information on 16 species has been highlighted, with four of these featured on kid friendly trail markers.
+Easy to read information on 16 species has been highlighted, with all of these featured on kid friendly trail markers.

 RiverConnect Strategic Plan review

-The RiverConnect team, assisted by the RiverConnect Implementation Advisory Committee, is in the very early stages of reviewing the RiverConnect Strategic Plan.
+The RiverConnect team, assisted by the RiverConnect Implementation Advisory Committee, completed a review of the RiverConnect Strategic Plan in 2017.

 RiverConnect Short Stories

 RiverConnect has been busy producing a series of short films with the expert assistance of Bruce Cumming at Anallergy Productions.
 The films showcase a range of topics that RiverConnect encompasses including biodiversity, environmental water and RiverConnect itself.